Greenbeansoup/PlayerDemo/README.md

 ### GET /api/players
 - Gets all players in the database

+### POST /api/players
+- Used to add a new player to the database

 ### GET /api/players/{playerId}
 - Gets a single player from their alphanumeric player ID